BRGOVIND/mineBro/README.md

 # MineBro

 MineBro is an AI companion for Minecraft Java Edition.
-It answers questions and performs a small set of real in-game actions - checking inventory, looking up recipes, crafting - using Minecraft's actual game state as the source of truth rather than a language model's guess.
+So its not that big of a deal, as a longtime minecraft player i would never use this.
+But for someone starting out and if they dont like to take time and figure out every bits and pieaces on their own, mineBro is for them.

 The model reasons and phrases answers; deterministic Java code reads and mutates the game and decides success or failure.
 The model never invents an inventory count, a recipe, or a